Jeff Seward, PhD

 Presented paper, "Inequality and Actually Existing Democracy: A New Framework of Analysis," at the Pacific Northwest Political Science Association (September 2011) and Western Political Science Association (April 2012) meetings.

-Production of an hour-long video documentary on a group of women who were pioneers in the computer science professions in Peru, The Grasshopper Women: A Peruvian Tale of Globalization.
+Production of an hour-long video documentary on a group of women who were pioneers in the computer science professions in Peru, The Grasshopper Women: A Peruvian Tale of Globalization, presented for Women's History Month, Pacific University, March 15, 2018.

-I live in Portland with my wife Maria, a senior systems analyst for Kaiser Permanente.
-Our daughter Annamaria is a 2014 graduate of Amherst College in Massachusetts.
-I love to travel abroad with my family (trips since 2000 to France, Spain, Peru, Great Britain, Ireland, Uruguay, and Argentina).
-I'm fluent in Portuguese and Spanish (and working on French), and am an avid golfer, tennis player, and film buff.
+I live in Portland with my wife, Maria Seward, a retired systems programmer.
+Our daughter Annamaria is a 2014 graduate of Amherst College in Massachusetts and now lives and works in Seattle.
+I love to travel abroad with my family (trips since 2000 to France, Spain, Peru, Great Britain, Ireland, Uruguay, Argentina, China, and Italy).
+I'm fluent in Portuguese and Spanish and spent three months in France in the spring of 2018 trying to become fluent in French.
+I am also an avid golfer, tennis player, and film buff.